“You can find magic wherever you look. Sit back and relax, all you need is a good book.” -Dr. Seuss

 - Ask some questions from the reading questions I sent home.

-Journaling– 1 time a week (students should draw a detailed picture and either dictate or write at least two sentences about the story)
+Journaling– 3 times a week (students should draw a detailed picture and write at least 3 sentences about the story)